-Business Immigration Attorneys
+Business Immigration Lawyers

 Many people want lawful permanent resident status in the US because permanent residents enjoy a wider range of rights and privileges than those holding temporary, nonimmigrant visas.
 One of the most widely-used methods of obtaining permanent US residency is under employment-based immigration categories (also called business immigration).
 Our Atlanta business immigration lawyers have many years of experience and understand the intricacies of legally attaining employment-based residency.

 Am I eligible to apply for employment-based permanent residency?